 I keep an eye on my top posts on SERPs through SEMrush and hence I got to know that the review I did for Nestify was showing sitelinks below the post.

 For this review, I am ranking on the first page.
 I haven’t seen any sitelinks appearing on any results after the page one till date.
-So you should be ranking on the page one of Google to get sitelinks.
+So you should be ranking on page one of Google to get sitelinks.

 This all happened within a week of implementing the strategies I found.
 I hope you would get the same results too.